myzhan/boomer/README.md

 --max-rps means the max count that all the Task.Fn can be called in one second.

-The result may be misleading if you call boomer.Events.Publish("request_success") more than once in Task.Fn.
+The result may be misleading if you call boomer.RecordSuccess() more than once in Task.Fn.

 ```bash
 go build -o a.out main.go